 - Hypospadias (penile abnormality).

-- Inguinal hernia (lump in the groinArea between the abdomen (belly) and thighs (top of upper legs). – repaired or not repaired).
+- Inguinal herniathe protrusion of organs or tissue through a weakened section of the abdomen (lump in the groinarea between the abdomen and thighs – repaired or not repaired).

 Not everyone with these risk factors will develop the disease, and some people who have the disease may have none of these risk factors.
 See your general practitioner (GP) if you are concerned.